guenhter/speedtestpi/README.md

 * periodically (default 10 minutes) make an internet speedtest and store the results locally as json
 * act as an iPerf3 Server to be used for testing the LAN speed (the setup is interactive: Select "Yes" when iperf ask if it should install a daemon)

+## Scripts

+* `setup-speedtest-tools.sh`: Setup all the necessary speedtest tools including the cron job

 ## iperf3

 To trigger iperf3 on client side, run this command: